hujhax/austin-improv-wiki/Troupes/Anticdotes.md

 ## Summary
 ### Press Blurb
 Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Anticdotes is the newest improv troupe to be created out of [[Gnap!
 Theater Projects]].
-Comprised of an all-star cast of students from [[The MerlinWorks Institute of Improvisation]], Anticdotes plays with an explosive, high-risk style that explores physical movement. </blockquote>
+Comprised of an all-star cast of students from The MerlinWorks Institute of Improvisation, Anticdotes plays with an explosive, high-risk style that explores physical movement. </blockquote>

 ### "What's Your Deal?"
 Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Right now, we use the audience's suggestion to run a series of freezes that then inspire a montage (flowy) of scenes.